DiegoLibonati/Whac-A-Mole-Game/README.md

 ## Description

-I made a web page that allows you to play hit the `topo` but in this case it is a `rat`.
+I made a web page that allows you to play hit the `mole` but in this case it is a `rat`.
 Basically the user will have 60 seconds to hit the mouse as many times as possible, the mouse will be generated in a random space in the grid.
 If it is hit by left clicking with the mouse, you will score points.

 ## Technologies used